ToshioCP/tcsv/doc.md

 Two new rows appear.next to the row "field 1".
 Type "field 2" and "field 3" on the new two entries.
 Now you mad three fields.
-If you want to remove "field 3", delete the text.
+If you want to remove "field 3", click on the bottun on the row and click on "Remove field" button.
-Empty string makes no field.

 Click on the `Save` button at the bottom of the dialog, then the dialog disappears.
 And the main window appears with fields you made.